Yonatan-minlargih/Yonatan-minlargih/README.md

-Looking to collaborate on a variety of projects
+Looking to collaborate on a variety of projects,
 📫 How to reach me -- use yonatan.minlargih@gmail.com

 <!---